theGameLearner/Project_Exodus/readme.md

 - Test the new FSM system created.
 - Create demo classes for both machine and a initial state.
 - Create a centralised Messenger or Event System that can fire and listen for events with subscriping capablities

+## 26 - 10 - 2020
+- created demo for using the FSM
+- used ['Advanced CSharp Messenger'](http://wiki.unity3d.com/index.php/Advanced_CSharp_Messenger) by Ilya Suzdalnitski for a messenger system.
+- create a centralised class to store names of all EventNames that we want to fire as well as listen for.
+- Setup done, we can begin the SOLID principle
+- SheildAbility.cs adding checks for charge being Zero
+- created UiCameraHandler.cs to do all UI related Calculations

+## 05 - 10 - 2020
+- old push